spacetelescope/catkit2/docs/safety.rst

 **Check 1:** All services should safely shut down after a leniency period.

 2022-09-09 (Emiel Por).
 Checked by suspending the testbed process with Process Explorer.
+2022-09-20 (Emiel Por & Remi Soummer).
+Checked by suspending the testbed process with Process Explorer.

-**Check 2:** Services should mark themselves as CRASHED afterwards.
-Services should not be restarted automatically afterwards.
+**Check 2:** Services should mark themselves as CLOSED afterwards (There is no indication of safety incident, so devices just close).
+After the testbed comes back online, services can be restarted automatically (e.g. upon getting a data stream) using their service proxy.

-2022-09-09 (Emiel Por). **CHECK FAILURE** Services were marked as CLOSED and were able to be restarted automatically.
-In fact, some of them did, since I had the GUI running at the same time.
+2022-09-20 (Emiel Por & Remi Soummer).
+Checked.

 Crashed testbed
 ~~~~~~~~~~~~~~~